nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/gen_dtt_cli.rst

 Shell commands
 **************

-The Bluetooth mesh shell subsystem provides a set of commands to interact with the Generic DTT Client model instantiated on a device.
+The Bluetooth Mesh shell subsystem provides a set of commands to interact with the Generic DTT Client model instantiated on a device.

 To make these commands available, enable the following Kconfig options: